sachinm001/PaaS-Serverless-Arch/Hands-on lab/01-Develop-and-publish-the-photo-processing-and-data-export-function.md

-# Exercise 1: Develop and publish the photo processing and data export functions
+# Exercise 1: Develop and publish the photo processing and data export Functions

 **Duration**: 45 minutes